cwhoaon/ID311_project1/README.md

 ## Code Organization
 - **game.js**
-  + This is main file of my game.
+  + This is main file of the game.
 I draw the game and treat all events in this file.
   + Variable named 'currentPage' determines whether the game is started or before started or ended.
 Value of currentPage is controlled by 'keyTyped' event.
-  + Object named 'game' contains all information of current game.
+  + Object named 'game' contains all information of the current game.
     ```javaScript
     game = {
       clock: new Clock(),